tytydraco/yessleep/out/A_Living_Black_Hole.md

 I couldn’t get off the floor but I didn’t care.
 I just laid there for a few minutes but it felt like hours to me.
 I began crying thinking about what my life has become.
 I don’t know what I did to deserve everything being the way it was.
 I have been depressed my whole life and not even a couple weeks ago I thought I finally found purpose, a reason to live.
 But that got taken from me in the most brutal way i could ever imagine.

 I felt like a living black hole.
 I hurt everyone close to me.
-I would have to move back in with my parents soon, my friends didn’t want to see me and my girlfriend died right next to me.

 But despite all of that I was afraid of going back to sleep now, I didn’t want to relive anymore of my nightmares but I knew I would have to sleep again eventually.